jfhbrook/susitna/README.md

 ### Up Next

+- Add trace events to parser and compiler
 - Swap out `pino` for a different logger in grabthar
   - its async behavior means logs are in the wrong order
 - Split matanuska into modules